ballerina-platform/module-ballerinax-twilio/examples/calls/list-call-logs/List call logs.md

 ## Prerequisites

 ### 1. Set up
-Refer to the set up guide in [ReadMe](../../../README.md) for necessary credentials.
+Refer to the setup guide in [ReadMe](../../../README.md) for necessary credentials.

 ### 2. Configuration